 But there is no need to be a scientist to catch the Madonie’s beauty: its impressive landscapes, colourful flowers, delicate butterflies, giant trees, medieval villages and welcoming locals can touch everyone’s heart.

-More than 1600 vegetal organisms have been found in the Madonie Park’s 40 000 hectares.
-It is the richest place in Sicily regarding biodiversity and one of the richest ones in the whole Mediterranean area.
+The Madonie Park is the richest place in Sicily regarding biodiversity and one of the richest ones in the whole Mediterranean area.
+Regarding flora, more than 1600 vegetal organisms have been found in the Park’s 40,000 hectares.

-Other interesting endemic plants include Cupani broom (Genista cupanii), Madonie astragalus (Astragalus nebrodensis), Madonie violet (Viola nebrodensis), Iris pseudopumila (endemic to Sicily and Apulia), orchid Ophrys pallida, Boccone thistle (Jurinea bocconei, endemic to Sicily), Stipa sicula and Alyssum nebrodense (endemic to Sicily).
+Other interesting endemic plants include Cupani broom (Genista cupanii), Madonie astragalus (Astragalus nebrodensis), Madonie violet (Viola nebrodensis), Helichrysum nebrodense, Iris pseudopumila, Boccone thistle (Jurinea bocconei), Stipa sicula, Alyssum nebrodense,Dianthus cyathophorus subsp. minae, Armeria nebrodensis and Sternbergia sicula.

 Other relevant centuries-old trees include maples, beeches, ash trees, olive trees, hawthorn trees as well as wild pear and apple trees.
 They are disseminated in many areas of the Park.

-The Madonie Natural Park hosts all the mammal species living in Sicily.
-Fallow deer and boars are rather easy to see during hikes.
+The Madonie Park hosts all the mammal species living in Sicily.
+Fallow deer and boars were reintroduced some years ago and are rather easy to see during hikes.
 Porcupines, wild cats, martens, weasels, foxes and rabbits are usually more discreet.

-As there are still many traditional shepherds in the area, sheep, goats and cows can often be seen pasturing freely.
+As there are still traditional shepherds in the area, many sheep, goats and cows pasture freely, as well as donkeys and horses.

 The Madonie are composed of sedimentary rocks, above all limestone, sandstone and clayey rocks.
 Some of them are particularly old and were formed more than 200 million years ago.